 - Stress and anxiety

 What can I do to decrease GERD?

-The easiest and best long term results happen with lifestyle changes.
+The easiest and best long-term results happen with lifestyle changes.

 Wear loose clothing.
 Avoid large meals and those foods known to precipitate reflux.
 Don’t eat for at least three hours before bedtime.
 Elevating the head of your bed with a foam wedge under the mattress or wooden blocks under the front bedposts makes it harder for the acid to travel against gravity up your throat.
 Cut down or eliminate smoking and drinking.
-Exercise regularly, watch your weight, and recognize stressors which might be contributing.
+Exercise regularly, watch your weight and recognize stressors which might be contributing.

 Medicines are often also necessary to control the reflux.
 The mainstays of therapy are antacids and proton pump inhibitors.
 Use these as directed by the physician.
-For best results we recommend that proton pump inhibitors (such as Prilosec®, Nexium®, Protonix® and AcipHex®) be taken 30 minutes before meals.
+For best results, we recommend that proton pump inhibitors (such as Prilosec®, Nexium®, Protonix® and AcipHex®) be taken 30 minutes before meals.

 When will I see results?

 Patients are frequently frustrated because they don’t notice immediate results.
 Be patient.
-The changes that happened in your throat took months to develop; they will not disappear over night.
-It might be weeks
+The changes that happened in your throat took months to develop; they will not disappear overnight.
+It might be weeks.

 or months before you notice a difference.
 Keep with the regimen.
-In fact, it may take anywhere from six weeks to six months before you notice significant change.
+In fact, it may take anywhere from six weeks to six months before you notice a significant change.